simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

   	- type: string
   	- length: no limit

-12. **dataset_references**: links/citations associated with the dataset documentations/publications (enter each ref. in a separate row). (optional)
+12. **dataset_references**: Links/citations associated with the dataset documentations/publications (enter each ref. in a separate row). (optional).
   	- type: string
   	- length: <500 chars per item

 13. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology>)
   	- type: string